MicrosoftDocs/trace-processor-docs/trace-processor/quickstart.md

 ## Install the TraceProcessing NuGet package

+.NET TraceProcessing is available from [NuGet](https://www.nuget.org/packages/Microsoft.Windows.EventTracing.Processing.All) with the following package ID:

+Microsoft.Windows.EventTracing.Processing.All

+You can use this package in a console app to list the process command lines contained in an ETW trace (.etl file).

 1. Create a new .NET Core Console App.
 In Visual Studio, select File, New, Project..., and choose the Console App (.NET Core) template for C#.

     Enter a Project name, for example, TraceProcessorQuickstart, and choose Create.